Avdhesh-Varshney/WebMasterLog/Vanilla-JS-Projects/Basic/Bulb-On-Off/README.md

 ## :zap: Description 📃

 <div>
-   <p>Random Advice Generator generates a new and random advice for you each time on click of the button .</p>
+   <p>In this simple project , on click of the power button the bulb glows and on another click bulb stops glowing .</p>

 </div>